If approved, fund your Security Deposit to open your account. Once open, you will have the opportunity to build your credit limit up to $5,000.

 The bank has earned a reputation over the years for its subprime credit cards, which are geared toward people who don’t have the best credit and are unable to qualify for credit cards from larger banks.

-And is one of the 20 largest issuers of MasterCard credit cards in the country.
+With millions of customers around the country, First PREMIER is one of the 20 largest issuers of Mastercard credit cards in the US.
 Its sister organization, PREMIER Bankcard, handles the bank’s credit card business.
 According to the bank’s website, their goal is to provide second chances to people with damaged credit.

 “Since 1989, our primary purpose is to provide individuals with damaged credit histories an avenue to obtain credit through the use of a credit card to help them demonstrate positive financial patterns,” their website says.
 “Therefore, credit lines are kept low (usually around $300) so that these individuals are not put in a position to further hinder their financial progress.”